 Suddenly Voiced: All of the dialogue in the first two games appears only written onscreen.
-Starting in The Premature Burial, however, the characters have voice acting and improved animation.
+Starting in The Premature Burial, however, the characters have voice acting.

 The Watson: You!
 Although as the player you're the one doing all the real legwork, you still play this role to Dupin's Mr. Exposition.